Director vs Senior Director: What Are The Differences?

 Related: Director interview questions and answers

 Success in either role depends on a combination of technical expertise, leadership capabilities, and strategic thinking.
-However, the skills required for Directors and Senior Directors differ in complexity and scope.
+However, the skills required for Directors and Senior Directors differ in complexity and scope, especially around influence, systems thinking, and financial ownership.

 Essential Skills for Directors